farhad-gh-dev/travel-go/src/data/blog-posts/australia.md

 <br />
 <br />

-<h3 class="h2 font-weight-light mb-3">Day 1: Kata Tjuta - The Valley Of The Winds Walk</h3>
+<h3 class="font-weight-light mb-3">Day 1: Kata Tjuta - The Valley Of The Winds Walk</h3>
 <p>I flew Virgin Australia from Sydney to Ayers Rock and along the way, I met&nbsp;<a href="http://captainaurelieneyret.tumblr.com/">Aurelie Neyret</a>&nbsp;who not only was a wonderful person to be around with but also a great illustrator herself.
 We decided to form an expedition to explore the outback together.</p>
 <p>We took a free shuttle bus from the Airport to our lodge, the Outback Pioneer Lodge.
 Behind the lodge there is a outlook post where we got our first glimpse of the scale of Uluru and the Kata Tjuta from afar.
 The heat was almost unbearable at that point, but what the hell.
 You are only here once right?</p>
 <p>On my first evening I decided to go on the Valley of the Winds walk tour by the AAT Kings company.
 On my way to climb the Kata Tjuta.</p>